chen-qingyu/pyinrs/readme.md

 ### 2. Feature

 - Simple: Stay simple, stay young.
-While ensuring usability and robustness, try to be concise and easy to maintain and read.
+While ensuring friendly and robust, try to be concise and easy to maintain and read.
 - Friendly: Provides many convenient functions.
-For example, `List` class and `Str` class both support negative subscript like Python.
+For example, `List` and `Str` both support negative subscript like Python.
 - Robust: There are corresponding checks for the addition, deletion, modification, and inspection of containers.
-- Elegance: With my careful design, it can be used as conveniently as Python's built-in types.
+- Elegance: With careful design, it can be used as conveniently as Python's built-in types.
 Very Pythonic.

 ### 3. Usage